Academic Regulations

 Promotion & probation

-To be eligible to continue studies in subsequent semesters, students must obtain minimum GPAs defined in program policies approved by the Admissions and Standards Committee.
+To be eligible to continue studies in subsequent semesters, students must obtain minimum GPAs defined in program policies approved by the Program Quality Committee.

 "P" grade is the minimum pass standing for credit and is not normally sufficient standing to serve as prerequisite for subsequent courses in the same subject area.